2014ajain/StriaVascularis/Readme.md

 # Stria Analysis Overview
 This repository has three jupyter notebooks for to analyze the stria vascularis using the methods proposed in this paper(link).
 Please download these files as a zip and follow the instruction within the jupyter notebooks!
-This repository also contains some sample data for analysis.
+Sample data for analysis can be found here(link).
+Trained nnUnet model can be found here(link).
 Please install this after instally pytorch, nnUNet, and Ultralytics before running these notebooks.
 This notebook is designed to work on a CUDA GPU